-- ◆ Faster convergence of router information tables
+- Faster convergence of router information tables

-- ◆ "First hand" routing information
+- First hand routing information

-- ♦ Generates less traffic
+- Generates less traffic

-For more information, see Contents > NIAS Routing Concepts > IPX/IP Routing > NLSP in the NetWare Server Communications online documentation (www.novell.com/documentation).
+For more information, see Contents > Connectivity Services > Routing Concepts > IPX/IP Routing > NLSP.

 RIP, RIP II

 RIP is a distance vector routing protocol used for both IP and IPX routing, but with slightly different implementations.
 IP RIP and IPX RIP use similar processes for discovering, maintaining, and prioritizing routes.
 They both send route requests for obtaining routing information and send periodic route updates to make sure the routing information tables are synchronized.
 The major differences between IP RIP and IPX RIP are the protocols they are associated with, the way they prioritize routes, and the routing table update interval.